LaunchCodeEducation/lchs/src/chapters/how-to-code/what-is-code.rst

 #. **Interact with users**.
 Through code, we can ask a user questions, store
    their answers, and respond by changing what is on the screen.
 #. **Interact with other systems**.
 Through code, we can access information
    outside of our program.
-For example, we can read data in from a file on our computer, or we can ask a server on the other side of the planet for information.
+For example, we can read data from a file on our computer, or we can ask a server on the other side of the planet for information.
 #. **Repeat tedious tasks**.
 Have a few thousand emails to send?
 Need to